 If Gross yearly Sales is modified after generating an offer: The system should calculate if that offer still applies for the new Gross Yearly Sales, and if it doesn't, it should let us know, maybe we should have a Offer Does Not Apply sign in the offer.
 Remember the retention % can never be more than 9% of the total gross sales, so if for example the gross sales are less once we analyze the merchant, then there would be a probability that we overpass that 9% threshold.

-Good to have feature: Maintain log of change in Gross Yearly Sales changes while Offer generation.
+Must have: Maintain log of change in Gross Yearly Sales changes while Offer generation.

 If the last scoring is less than 60 days prior to when reevaluating, we can reactivate this merchant, if not it has to go through the complete PQ work flow once again.